lelit/pglast/docs/usage.rst

 .. code-block:: shell

-   $ echo "select a,b,c from st where a='longvalue1' and b='longvalue2'" \
+   $ pgpp --compact 30 -S "select a,b,c from st where a='longvalue1' and b='longvalue2'"
-          | pgpp --compact 30
    SELECT a, b, c
    FROM st
    WHERE (a = 'longvalue1')